-You go to a site that you’ve enjoyed and bookmarked sometime in the past but haven’t visited in a while, and it’s changed.
-The topics it discusses are different, or the writing style isn’t quite the same, or it suddenly has links within its content to commercial pages that it probably wouldn’t have linked to before, or all of those things.
-It also seems heavily focused upon more commercial terms and content.
-It’s changed, and now its pages now have the appearance of what many might call “doorway pages.”
+You go to a site that you’ve enjoyed and bookmarked some time in the past but haven’t visited in a while, and it’s changed.
+The topics it discusses are different, or the writing style isn’t quite the same, or it suddenly has links within its content to commercial pages that it probably wouldn’t have linked to before or all of those things.
+It also seems heavily focused on more commercial terms and content.
+It’s changed, and now its pages have the appearance of what many might call “doorway pages.”

-Doorway pages have also been referred to by terms like gateway pages, entry pages, bridge pagers, portal pages, and their primary purpose is to attract visitors from search engines in order to send them to other places.
+Doorway pages have also been referred to by terms like gateway pages, entry pages, bridge pages, portal pages, and their primary purpose is to attract visitors from search engines to send them to other places.

 As a site owner, you don’t want Google to start identifying your pages as doorway pages.
 Google’s Webmaster Guidelines tell us to:

-Doorway pages tend to have fairly low quality content, and are written primarily to rank well for specific terms or phrases within search engines for the purpose of funneling traffic to another destination.
+Doorway pages tend to have fairly low-quality content and are written primarily to rank well for specific terms or phrases within search engines for funneling traffic to another destination.
 A Google patent application published today describes how it might identify pages that have been transformed into doorway pages to point searchers to other sites.

 The patent filing is a little unusual in that its what is known as a Divisional patent, which means that it contains material from a previously filed patent, but focuses only on one aspect of the patent, which could be seen as a separate invention.